metur/MENEL-FAJTER/readme.md

 # Menel Fajter

-**Menel Fajter** is a simple terminal game where your goal is to defeat as many opponents as possible within a time limit.
+**Menel Fajter** is a simple terminal game where your goal is to defeat as many menels as possible within a time limit.
 Upgrade your skills, earn money, and fight your way to the top!

 ## How to Run